 Aside from somehow making straws look luxurious, Clean Coast Collective has removed 10.1 tonnes of debris from the Australian Coastline to date.
 10.1 tonnes!
 This could not have been done without the help of their customers, so ditch the single-use plastic and help in the fight against marine pollution.

 An interview with Natalie Woods, the co-founder of Clean Coast Collective.

 What made you start Clean Coast Collective?

 For years we didn't know anything at all about plastic in our oceans until we started finding random plastic objects washed ashore on remote beaches—we picked it all up and carried it home without thinking.
-Weekend after weekend we would find more and more rubbish, so we decided to look into the issue and found that we have been completely oblivious to one of our planet's biggest manmade disasters.
-We were absolutely shocked, not just by the magnitude of the problem, but by the fact that none of the surfers we hung out with were talking about this.
-So we started doing a few clean ups just the two of us, then we put on a couple of events, and it all just evolved from there.
-We felt like there was a gap that wasn't reaching our demographic if we had had to dig to find information on the issue, so Clean Coast Collective was our way of filling that gap and trying to get this message and awareness out to as many people as possible.
+Weekend after weekend we would find more and more rubbish, so we decided to look into the issue and found that we have been completely oblivious to one of our planet's biggest man-made disasters.
+We were absolutely shocked, not just by the magnitude of the problem but also by the fact that none of the surfers we hung out with were talking about this.
+So we started doing a few clean ups, then we put on a couple of events, and it all just evolved from there.
+We felt like there was a gap that wasn't reaching our demographic - we had to dig to find information on the issue - so Clean Coast Collective was our way of filling that gap and trying to get this message and awareness out to as many people as possible.

 What is something others wouldn't know about creating a sustainable business that you think they should?

 I think if you're thinking about creating a sustainable business you have to acknowledge that nothing is perfect and no matter what you do, your business is going to have some sort of negative impact on the planet.
 So you need to make sure that the positive outweighs the negative.
 You also need to realise that everything is going to be constantly changing - something that we think is the most sustainable solution now might not be the most sustainable solution in five years time.
 You have to be prepared to continue to research, adapt and change all parts of your business.